 We did not give credit for information provided on other websites but that was not provided on companies' websites or publications.
-For example, a number of the companies assessed had received farm animal welfare-related awards but did not refer to these awards on their own websites.
-Our rationale was that the lack of company acknowledgement of awards (or other positive developments) suggested that the company was either not interested in or unaware of these positive developments.
-This, in turn, raises questions about the level of attention being paid to farm animal welfare more generally.
+When this is the case it raises questions about the level of attention being paid to farm animal welfare more generally.

-4.3 Focus on farm animal welfare, not corporate responsibility/sustainability
+3.3 Focus on farm animal welfare, not corporate responsibility/sustainability